CorradoMotta/ASV_interface/README.md

 <a name="configuration"></a>
  ### Configuration file

 In the "conf" folder several files for configuration are available.
 The only one used at the moment is `conf.ini`.
-There all configuration parameters are listed and described.
+There, all configuration parameters are listed and described.
 When you change any of these parameters, you need to restart the application in order to make them effective.
 The .ini file has 6 sections:

 * __udp_addresses__: here you set all IP addresses and ports.
 Note that the first parameter, `Set_local` should be set to false when working with the vehicle.
 A `true` value is set to connect to the local network, for testing purposes only.
 * __minion_configuration__: here you can set the initial offset for the initial angle of each minion' azimuth motor.